-As shown in Table \ref{tbl:dataset}, around $50\%$ of the steering values in our dataset approximately equates to $0.0$, indicating the vehicle traveling on a straight road segment.
+As shown in Table \ref{tbl:dataset}, approximately $50\%$ of the steering values in our dataset are close to $0.0$, indicating the vehicle traveling on a straight road segment.
 Training a driving model solely on this dataset would introduce bias.
 To address this, we conducted histogram-based data balancing to reduce the skew towards zero steering values.
-Fig.~\ref{fig:histogram} illustrates the steering angle histogram before (left) and after (right) the balancing process.
-Post-balancing, our dataset comprised approximately $67,000$ data samples.
+Figure~\ref{fig:histogram} illustrates the steering angle histogram before (left) and after (right) the balancing process.
+Post-balancing, our dataset comprised approximately 67,000 data samples.